 - The seller must give you clear information about how to cancel your purchase before you make it.

-- The cancellation period starts on the day that you receive the product or enter into an agreement for the service.
+- The cancellation period starts the day after you have received the product or entered into an agreement for a service.

 Agreements online, by phone, etc.